-- 1 In Color Profiler Suite, start Printer Profiler and click Print Patches. - 2 Select the printer that matches the name printed on the patch pages and click Next. - 3 Click Next to accept the default calibration. - 4 Select the instrument, patch layout, paper size, and number of sets to match the information on the patch pages. - 5 Click Expert Settings and choose the settings that match the information on the patch pages. - 6 Click Next and save the measurement page ID. - 7 In the Job Properties window, click Cancel. - 8 Click Cancel in the Print Settings window.
+- 1 In Color Profiler Suite, start Printer Profiler and click Print Patches. - 2 Select the printer that matches the name printed on the patch pages and click Next. - 3 Click Next to accept the default calibration. - 4 Select the instrument, patch layout, paper size, and number of sets to match the information on the patch pages. - 5 Click Next and save the measurement page ID.
+The ID is saved automatically in Documents/Fiery Color Profiler Suite 4/UnmeasuredIt8 on your computer. - 6 In the Job Properties window, click Cancel. - 7 Click Cancel in the Print Settings window. - 8 In the Printer Profiler main window, click Measure Profiling Patches.

-9 In the Printer Profiler main window, click Measure Profiling Patches.The Patch ID that you created appears in the Patch ID list.
+The Patch ID that you created appears in the Patch ID list.